LLM providers¶

 openai>=1.0 |

-| Structured output | Instruction-based: schema + example instance embedded in the system prompt by build_system_prompt; provider parses JSON out of the response via the shared parse_structured_response helper |
+| Structured output | Instruction-based by default: schema + example instance embedded in the system prompt by build_system_prompt; provider parses JSON via the shared parse_structured_response helper.
+Opt into native constrained decoding with Runtime(native_structured_output=True) — sends Messages API output_config on supported claude-* families |

 count_tokens() |